-The PowerShell Gallery is the central repository for PowerShell content.
+Nonetheless, The PowerShell Gallery is the central repository for PowerShell content.
 In it, you can find useful PowerShell modules containing PowerShell commands and Desired State Configuration (DSC) resources.
-You can also find PowerShell scripts, some of which may contain PowerShell workflows, and which outline a set of tasks and provide sequencing for those tasks.
-Some of these packages are authored by Microsoft, and others are authored by the PowerShell community.
+In addition, You can also find PowerShell scripts, some of which may contain PowerShell workflows and which outline a set of tasks and provide sequencing for those tasks.
+Consequently, Microsoft authors some of these packages, and others are authored by the PowerShell community.

 Get-Module -Name PSScriptAnalyzer -ListAvailable